OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:49

-He said to them, “Why were you searching for me?
+He replied, “Why were you searching for me?
 Did you not know that I must be in my Father’s house?”

 ## Luke 2:50